-- The teaching team includes five registered dietitians who have strong links with the dietetic profession both within Scotland and across the UK.
+- The teaching team includes four registered dietitians who have strong links with the dietetic profession both within Scotland and across the UK.

 - The universitys clinically relevant research along with the broad range of experience of the teaching team ensures that the course remains current.